ZaynCoder164/Discord-Chatbot/README.md

 Thank you

-Feel Free to query zdeen164@gmail.com
+Feel free to query zdeen164@gmail.com